Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 look.ApplyParameterOverride("scaleVector2:y", 0.5f, new InputBinding("<Mouse>/delta"));
 ```

+> [!NOTE]
->NOTE: Parameter overrides are *not* persisted along with an asset.
+> Parameter overrides are *not* persisted along with an asset.

 ## Interactive rebinding

+> [!NOTE]
->__Note:__ To download a sample project which demonstrates how to set up a rebinding user interface with Input System APIs, open the Package Manager, select the Input System Package, and choose the sample project "Rebinding UI" to download.
+> To download a sample project which demonstrates how to set up a rebinding user interface with Input System APIs, open the Package Manager, select the Input System Package, and choose the sample project "Rebinding UI" to download.

 Runtime rebinding allows users of your application to set their own Bindings.

 To allow users to choose their own Bindings interactively, use the  [`InputActionRebindingExtensions.RebindingOperation`](../api/UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation.html) class.
 Call the [`PerformInteractiveRebinding()`](../api/UnityEngine.InputSystem.InputActionRebindingExtensions.html#UnityEngine_InputSystem_InputActionRebindingExtensions_PerformInteractiveRebinding_UnityEngine_InputSystem_InputAction_System_Int32_) method on an Action to create a rebinding operation.
 This operation waits for the Input System to register any input from any Device which matches the Action's expected Control type, then uses [`InputBinding.overridePath`](../api/UnityEngine.InputSystem.InputBinding.html#UnityEngine_InputSystem_InputBinding_overridePath) to assign the Control path for that Control to the Action's Bindings.
 If the user actuates multiple Controls, the rebinding operation chooses the Control with the highest [magnitude](Controls.md#control-actuation).

+> [!IMPORTANT]
->IMPORTANT: You must dispose of [`InputActionRebindingExtensions.RebindingOperation`](../api/UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation.html) instances via `Dispose()`, so that they don't leak memory on the unmanaged memory heap.
+> You must dispose of [`InputActionRebindingExtensions.RebindingOperation`](../api/UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation.html) instances via `Dispose()`, so that they don't leak memory on the unmanaged memory heap.

 ```C#
     void RemapButtonClicked(InputAction actionToRebind)